 That being said, I thought the main event was awesome tonight.
 Sheamus and Chris Jericho really worked well together, and I’d like to see this match again in the future.
 This was a lot of fun.
 It was a back and forth brawl, and I really enjoyed it.
 They even worked Daniel Bryan into the ending, but it was just a simple attack.
 That’s all well and good if this was the build for a regular PPV match, but since this is a WrestleMania World Heavyweight Championship match I think it’s a little lacking.
 So far, all we’ve got is “good guy” versus “bad guy,” but what can they do now?
 They’ve got one more actual Smackdown to build things up (which I’ll be at), and then the next week it’ll be the Fan Axxess atrocity of a show that I’ve come to truly loathe.

 You can follow me on the Twitter here or e-mail me.

 E-Mail – [email protected]

-If you're a VIP member, I hope you'll check out my show, "Wrestleview Telemundo", starring Greg McNeish and myself.
+Quick Announcement: If you’re a VIP member, I hope you’ll check out my show, “Wrestleview Telemundo”, starring Greg McNeish and myself.
 We cover all things Smackdown, and we answer your e-mails.
 Not a VIP member?
-Go to vip.wrestleview.com
+Go to vip.wrestleview.com to become one!

 Thanks for reading!